probablyrobot/basic-repitch/README.md

 ![Supported Platforms](https://img.shields.io/badge/platforms-macOS%20%7C%20Windows%20%7C%20Linux-green)

-Basic Pitch is a Python library for Automatic Music Transcription (AMT), using lightweight neural network developed by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/).
+Basic RePitch is a Python library for Automatic Music Transcription (AMT) based on Basic-Pitch, using lightweight neural network developed by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/).
 It's small, easy-to-use, `pip install`-able and `npm install`-able via its [sibling repo](https://github.com/spotify/basic-pitch-ts).
+It supports TensorFlow versions 2.19, Python 3.12 and higher.

 Basic Pitch may be simple, but it's is far from "basic"! `basic-pitch` is efficient and easy to use, and its multipitch support, its ability to generalize across instruments, and its note accuracy competes with much larger and more resource-hungry AMT systems.